MNThomson/ZoomBuddy/README.md

 - [ ] Add system tray icon
 - [ ] Fix the time system to be base 60
 - [ ] Add code to check if version is current
+- [ ] Download example csv if not detected (option box)
+- [ ] Refactor imports to make the executable smaller